I’d Die to Be with You Tonight (C Sandford) and Working – Class Man (J Cain) 1985 and Ride the Night Away (S Van Zandt/S Jordan) – Jimmy Barnes 1986

 Working Class Man did not chart overseas, and Barnes would never really crack the US market, but it was a sizeable solo hit for him in Australia (#4) and has aspired to anthemic status over time, lung-screaming vocals also became the order of the day for a solo Barnes after this record, even though he had revealed a great rock voice with Cold Chisel, capable of more complex, subtle and yet equally impassioned performances.

 The promotional video was variously filmed in fiery sugar cane fields near Cairns and iron ore smelting plants in Port Kembla and the song has been covered by such local artists as Shannon Noll and Redgum’s John Schumann, it was also a country hit in the US for Lacy J Dalton.

-Gary Gersh also offered Barnes a song written by Steven Van Zandt (E Street Band), above with Barnes, and Steve Jordan entitled Ride The Night Away, for possible inclusion on Barnes second album.
-The song arrived as a rough demo recorded on a dictaphone, with acoustic guitar strumming, and some basic tabletop drumming, it was nothing more than a musical idea for a song, with Little Stevie scatting over the top of it.
-Barnes would bring Australian producer Mark Opitz to LA to produce the record for him, and they were joined in the studio by the legendary Mick Fleetwood (drums), Ken Gradney (bass), Charlie Sexton and Billy Burnette (guitars).
+Gary Gersh also offered Barnes a song written by Steven Van Zandt (E Street Band, above with Barnes) and Steve Jordan entitled Ride The Night Away, for possible inclusion on Barnes second album.
+The song arrived as a rough demo recorded on a dictaphone, with an acoustic guitar, and some basic tabletop drumming, it was nothing more than a musical idea for a song, with Little Stevie scatting over the top of it.
+Barnes would bring Australian producer Mark Opitz to LA to produce the record for him, and they were joined in the studio by the legendary Mick Fleetwood (drums), Ken Gradney (bass) and Charlie Sexton and Billy Burnette (guitars).